A Complete SEO Checklist for Website Owners

 SSL

 Much like mobile-friendly and site speed needs, having a secure site is important.

 If your website isn’t under an SSL, you may lose users before they even get to your site when they see a security warning in Chrome or other browsers.

 Instill trust in your website by taking the typically simple step of implementing an SSL certification on your site.

-Plugins, Add-ons, or Extensions
+Plugins, Add-ons, Or Extensions

 If you’re using a content management system, chances are that you are already using plugins or other code extensions that you trust.

-Most platforms have tools that you can add into your site that provide additional control over SEO and analytics functions.
+Most platforms have tools that you can add to your site that provide additional control over SEO and analytics functions.

-Whether it’s WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins that give you maximum control and functionality.
+Whether these are WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins, extensions, or add-ons that give you maximum control and functionality.

 Pre-existing Issues

 Do you have baggage from a previous site or old, outdated SEO tactics?

 Or, maybe you have a legitimate reason for having duplicate content all over your site and the web.

 Knowing what you’re facing is important before you get into on-page optimization.

 If you have multiple duplicate pages, for a good reason, you’ll want to consider a canonical strategy or how you want to use robots instructions for indexing.

 This is important to be aware of and sort out before you invest time and effort into page-level optimization.

-Copyscape is one of my favorite tools along with Screaming Frog for finding duplication and analyzing content before digging into on-page stuff.
+Copyscape and Screaming Frog are among my favorite tools for finding duplication and analyzing content before digging into on-page SEO.

-On-Page
+On-Page SEO Cheat Sheet

 Most people tend to think about on-page factors (e.g., keywords, content, title tags) whenever SEO is mentioned.
-However, the days of optimizing just single parts of pages or websites are gone.
+However, the days of optimizing just single parts of pages or websites as a strategy are gone.

-The search engines care about context way more than keywords so don’t be tempted to just update meta tags or body copy and move on.
+The search engines care about context way more than keywords, so don’t be tempted to just update meta tags or body copy and move on.

 The way we build context is in all of the on-page elements within a page and then thinking about how pages relate to each other within sections and navigation of the site.